6 breathable face masks to wear while exercising

 One layer of the mask has an antimicrobial treatment called "PROTX2" which the brand says, "has been shown in laboratory tests to destroy the coronavirus, and is being reviewed by the US Environmental Protection Agency to confirm the efficacy of the substance as it is applied to the UA Sportsmask."

-The Well Movement mask is 50% cotton, so it may not hold up during serious sweat sessions, but for most activities, it will perform better than a 100% cotton mask since it's also made of sweat-friendly polyester and spandex.
+The Well Movement cloth mask is 50% cotton, so it may not hold up during heavy exercise and serious sweat sessions, but for most activities, it will perform better than a 100% cotton mask since it's also made of sweat-friendly polyester and spandex.
 The mask contains antimicrobial properties to help prevent bacteria growth.

 The ear loops are adjustable, which is a huge plus for fit and comfort.
 The fabric also provides some UV protection, which is great if you're spending a lot of time walking or exercising outside -- but don't forget to wear sunscreen too.